Oaxaca Valley: Classic period

-Throughout the Early Classic period (AD 200-650), Monte Albán and also the Oaxaca Valley formed the nucleus of the Zapotec polity.
+Throughout the Early Classic period (AD 200–650), Monte Albán and also the Oaxaca Valley formed the nucleus of the Zapotec polity.
 Interaction with other Classic period polities, specifically Teotihuacan, is evident.
 Monuments and murals at Monte Albán depict the arrival of visitors from Teotihuacan, while there is evidence that a Zapotec “barrio” existed at the central Mexican city.

 Monte Albán's prominence lasted through to the end of the Early Classic.
 Perhaps too reliant on Teotihuacan, the decline of Monte Albán's influence appears to correlate with the collapse of the Teotihuacan polity.
 During this time other centers, once subjects of Monte Albán and incorporated within the Zapotec state, began to assert their own autonomy.
 These include Cuilpan and Zaachila in the Valle Grande and Lambityeco and Mitla in the eastern Tlacolula arm.
 By the time of the Terminal Classic (ca. AD 900), it is clear that the former capital had been abandoned.

 Postclassic period

 During the Postclassic period (roughly AD 1000–1520), the Oaxaca Valley was still occupied by Zapotec people, but often fell under the political provenience of the Mixtec state, located to the west of the valley.
 One prominent Mixtec center is found at Mitla, located in the eastern Tlacolula arm.
-Shortly following the Aztec defeat of the Mixtec, the Zapotec were likewise conquered by the Aztec under the emperor Ahuitzotl, between 1497 and 1502.
+In 1450, the Valley would be invaded by Aztec forces of the Aztec Emperor Moctezuma Ilhuicamina.
+The Aztecs would conquer the Mixtecs in 1458.
+In 1486, a fort would be established on the hill of Huaxyácac (now called El Fortín), overlooking the present city of Oaxaca and would become the seat of an Aztec garrison that enforced tribute collection from the Mixtecs and Zapotecs.
+The Zapotec were likewise conquered by the Aztec under the Emperor Ahuitzotl, between 1497 and 1502.
 Although, they were not fully conquered.
 The Mixtecs and Zapotecs allied together and were able to survive.
 The Oaxaca Valley was subsequently subsumed within the Aztec Empire.

 Colonial period

 The Aztec empire collapsed when their capital, Tenochtitlan, fell to the Spanish in August 1521.
 Several months later, on November 25, 1521, Francisco de Oruzco arrived in the Oaxaca Valley to claim it in the name of the conquistador Hernán Cortés.
 Cortés, who had been granted Oaxaca as his prize for conquering New Spain by the Spanish crown, was thereafter named Marques del Valle de Oaxaca.

 In 1521, the Spanish settled in a community known as Segura de la Frontera, located in the central part of the Oaxaca Valley and approximately 9 km (5.6 mi) east of Monte Albán.
 Later known as Nueva Antequera, it was officially raised to the category of a "royal" city in 1532 by decree of Emperor Charles V (Carlos I) with the name of Antequera de Guaxaca.
-Today it is known simply as Oaxaca or Oaxaca City.
+Today it is known simply as Oaxaca or Oaxaca de Juárez.
 Following the initial settlement of this community, the Spanish quickly introduced new agricultural crops and methods of cultivation into the Oaxaca Valley.
 For example, Cortés ordered the cultivation of wheat in the Etla arm and the construction of mills.